gurkirank13/github-actions/README.md

 # github-actions
 This is a repository to test GitHub actions.
+Used Actions:
+1. Greetings